-Dave Anderson assumed his position on the board in 2011.
-He was elected to represent Pierce County, and is a member of the Executive Committee and chairman of the Agriculture Committee.
-He’s a current member of the Family Farm Alliance Advisory Board.
-He recently retired from Bremer Bank in Rugby and fills time traveling and hobby farming.
-Dave is also a dedicated public servant, committing time to multiple community and church organizations .
-Dave resides in Rugby with his wife, Pam.
+Dave Anderson assumed his position on the board in 2011, representing Pierce County.
+Dave is a member of the Missouri River and Engineering & Operations Committees.
+He also serves as a board member for the All Season Water Users District and is on the Family Farm Alliance Advisory Board.
+He recently retired from an ag lending career in Rugby and fills time traveling and hobby farming.
+Dave is also a dedicated public servant, committing time to multiple community and church organizations.
+He resides in Rugby with his wife, Pam.
 They have three grown children and two grandchildren.

 John Peyerl, Ramsey County